ColleagueRiley/X11-Drag-n-Drop/README.md

 Before any events are handled, some variables must be defined.
 These variables will be given to us by the source window and will be used across multiple instances.

-These variables are, the source (of the drop), the XDnD Protocall version used and the format of the drop data.
+These variables are the source (of the drop), the XDnD Protocall version used, and the format of the drop data.

 ```c
 int64_t source, version;